HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/text_prediction/chinese_ner.md

 ## Best Practices

 1. Ensure data is properly preprocessed before training
-2. Adjust time_limit based on dataset size and requirements
+2. Use appropriate pretrained models for the target language
-3. Use visualize_ner() to verify predictions
+3. Adjust time_limit based on dataset size and requirements
-4. Store model_path in a persistent location for reuse
+4. Use visualize_ner() for result inspection and debugging

-The implementation supports both Chinese and English NER with the same workflow - only the pretrained model selection needs to be adjusted accordingly.
+The implementation supports both training and inference for Chinese NER tasks with minimal configuration required.